KalebPortillo/amnesia-game/README.md

 ## Contributing

-If you find any problems, please [open an issue](https://github.com/KalebPortillo/react-native-boilerplate/issues/new) or submit a fix as a pull request.
+If you find any problems, please [open an issue](https://github.com/KalebPortillo/amnesia-game/issues/new) or submit a fix as a pull request.

 We welcome new features, but for large changes let's discuss first to make sure the changes can be accepted and integrated smoothly.

 ## License

 [MIT License](LICENSE)

-## Credits

-This project was based and motivated by [Pepperoni](https://github.com/futurice/pepperoni-app-kit) and [Ignite](https://github.com/infinitered/ignite-ir-boilerplate), React Native boilerplates by Futurice and InfiniteRed, respectively